-- increase understanding of the importance of sustainable finance in Canada’s successful transition to a low-carbon economy;
+- to underscore the importance of finance and innovation in delivering Canada’s transition to a low carbon economy and;

-Partners: Ivey Foundation, Caisse de dépôt et placement du Québec, Royal Bank of Canada, Suncor and the City of Vancouver
+Partners: Caisse de dépôt et placement du Québec, City of Vancouver, Environment & Climate Change Canada, Ivey Foundation, Royal Bank of Canada, and Suncor

 Contact: Gareth Chappell